Why Android won’t be getting App Ops anytime soon

 - Mobile lab to tackle cybercrime

-- Telecom services, mobile phones to be expensive
+- Telecom services and mobile phones are expensive

 - Texas instructors voice competition to training-heavy special consultation